Call us anytime at +20 100 213 5997 or Request a Quote

 18- Hekha and Nekhakha – Symbol of the Power of Kingship

-The Hekha and Nekhakha symbols are ancient Egyptian hieroglyphs representing the symbols of kingship and authority.
-Hekha, the crook, symbolizes the pharaoh’s role as a shepherd, guiding and protecting his people.
-Nekhakha, the flail, symbolizes the pharaoh’s power and authority to punish wrongdoers and maintain order.
-Together, these symbols represent the pharaoh’s divine right to rule and protect the kingdom.
-The Hekha and Nekhakha symbols symbolize the ancient Egyptians’ belief in the divine origin of kingship and the pharaoh’s role as the protector and ruler of the land and its people.
+Nekhakha, the flail, shows the pharaoh’s power to punish wrongdoers and keep order.
+Together, these symbols show the pharaoh’s divine right to rule and protect the kingdom.
+They show the ancient Egyptians’ belief in the divine origin of kingship.

 • Origin/Evolution: These symbols appear very early and may have had practical origins linked to the role of a chieftain shepherding his people.